Harvard Business School

 Stamps Reading Room Annex

 This collaborative work space is located on the 3rd floor, adjacent to the Stamps Reading Room.
-The space features several amenities for patrons including movable tables and chairs, whiteboards, and a digital display that can accommodate multiple laptops simultaneously, as well as a charging station, copier, and scanner.
+The space features several amenities for patrons including movable tables and chairs, a group project room, two individual private work rooms, as well as a charging station, copier, and scanner.
+Our restroom facilities are also located in the Annex.
+Please note: our individual and group study rooms are currently first come, first serve.
+These spaces will be bookable by current HBS affiliates via the HBS room reservation system shortly.

 Stacks (Contemporary Collection)